Ahmet Tevfik Pasha: First term as Grand Vizier (1909)

+Ambassador to London

+Afterwards he formally began his London ambassadorship, and was ambassador during the July Crisis.
+He returned to Istanbul after war was declared on Britain.
+He visited Germany again in September 1918 as a member of a delegation announcing the accession of Mehmed VI (Sultan since July 4, 1918).

-Second term (1918–1919)
+Second term as Grand Vizier (1918–1919)

 After World War I and the resignation of Ahmed Izzet Pasha, Ahmet Tevfik Pasha was again appointed grand vizier on 11 November 1918.
 Two days after his term began, the Allies began their occupation of Constantinople.
 The Allies pressured Sultan Mehmed VI to dissolve the parliament on 21 December 1918, and for a few weeks, Ahmet Tevfik Pasha's government was dissolved as well.
-He formed his government again on 12 January 1919, but after the invaders forced him to dissolve it once more, he resigned as grand vizier on 3 March 1919.
-A political scandal that contributed to the fall of the government was the escape of Mehmed Reshid from prison and his subsequent suicide, who was high ranking CUP member who was known as the "butcher of Diyarbakır" during World War I. Damat Ferid Pasha accused Tevfik of being soft on the Unionists, which prompted Tevfik Pasha to arrest key committeemen after the event.
+He formed a new government on 12 January 1919, but after the Allies forced him to dissolve it once more, he resigned as grand vizier on 3 March 1919.
+A political scandal that contributed to the fall of the government was the escape of Mehmed Reshid from prison and his subsequent suicide, who was high ranking CUP member who was known as the "butcher of Diyarbakır" during World War I. Damat Ferid Pasha accused Tevfik of being soft on the Unionists, which prompted Tevfik Pasha to arrest key Unionists after the event.
 Ferid Pasha succeeded Tevfik on the 4 March 1919.

 Paris Peace Conference

-After his second term as grand vizier, Ahmet Tevfik Pasha became the head of the Senate of the Ottoman Empire (which had not yet been dissolved, unlike the lower house).
-He then served as the president of the Ottoman delegation to the Paris Peace Conference ending World War I. Ahmet Tevfik Pasha's delegation refused the heavy terms of the proposed treaty, but another delegation sent by the Grand Vizier Damat Ferid Pasha accepted the terms and signed the Treaty of Sèvres.
+After his second term as grand vizier, Ahmet Tevfik Pasha became the President of the Ottoman Senate (which had not yet been dissolved, unlike the lower house).
+He then attended the two Ottoman delegations to the Paris Peace Conference to negotiate peace terms in 1919, which he was head of, and in 1920 though he understood the presented terms as unacceptable.
+The 1920 delegation which was headed by the Grand Vizier Damat Ferid Pasha accepted the terms and signed the Treaty of Sèvres.